trixi-framework/Trixi.jl/docs/src/visualization.md

 By far the easiest and most convenient plotting approach is to use the powerful [Plots.jl](https://github.com/JuliaPlots/Plots.jl) package to directly visualize Trixi's 2D/3D results from the REPL.
+!!! note
+    Plotting via Plots.jl is still considered an experimental feature and might change in future releases.

 After running a simulation with Trixi in the REPL, load the Plots package with
 ```julia